 Historical Background & Analysis: Understanding Citizens Insurance Claims

 Citizens Property Insurance Corporation was created in 2002 by the Florida state government to provide property insurance for homeowners who could not obtain insurance elsewhere.
-It is a government-owned insurer of last resort that had become the largest homeowner insurer in the state with over 1.4 million policies in force as of August 31, 2011.
+It is a government-owned insurer of last resort that has become the largest homeowner insurer in the state with over 1.145 million policies in force as of the end of 2022.
+In some high risk coastal areas private insurance companies will not cover, Citizens is the only option.
+Recent legislation is requiring policyholders to accept private rates that are up to 20% higher than a Citizens policy.
+This is an attempt to shed policies to the private market and bring Citizens rates up to actuarial realistic levels.
+Citizens also requires flood insurance coverate (a separate policy).
+They also can elect to patch rather than replace a roof if it is more than 25% damaged.
 If a large storm endangers the financial viability of Citizens, they have the power to raise rates for policyholders by more than 40 percent and assess residents covered by other insurance companies up to 16 percent greater than their current premium in order to recoup their losses.
 These financial issues have caused Citizens and the legislature to make ongoing coverage changes to homeowners’ policies and how policyholders are reimbursed.

 In 2011, the Florida Legislature set out to create laws preventing Citizens policyholders from retaining the services of a public insurance adjuster for the most part due to a 2010 study conducted by OPPAGA, where the Florida state agency found that Citizens policyholders with public adjuster representation received appreciably higher compensation on average than those who may not have been aware of their rights to hire a public adjuster.
 Specifically, the Office of Program Policy Analysis & Government Accountability (OPPAGA) found that Citizens policyholders with public adjuster representation resulted in payments that were 747% higher in catastrophe claims and 574% more in non-catastrophe claims.
 To be “fair and balanced,” we should also point out that the public adjuster represented claims also took longer to reach final settlement (132 to 296 days longer than claims without public adjuster representation depending if they were new or reopened claims.)
 This statistic is no surprise given the time element needed to “negotiate” with Citizens for more money.
 But the fact remains that the OPAGGA study provides a detailed accounting of how much money Citizens policyholders may be leaving on the table.